 Ridgefield is home to a wonderful trail network, a spacious waterfront and calm river, a one-of-a-kind Refuge, and is nestled in a region full of amazing outdoor recreation opportunities.

 100 Miles in 100 Days challenges community members to get moving and enjoying our environment and natural resources.

-Our 2021 participants completed 100 miles of walking, running, hiking, paddling, or biking outside in the 100 days between Saturday, June 5th and Monday, September 13th.
-They participated in community events from our partners along the way and got healthy exercise alongside their neighbors.
+2022 participants are challenged to complete 100 miles of walking, running, hiking, paddling, or biking outside in the 100 days between Saturday, June 4th and Monday, September 12th.
+You are invited to participate in community events and promotions along the way and get healthy exercise with your neighbors!

 Looking for ideas of where to complete your miles?
 Check our guide below the FAQ!